HannesTheDev/MineraFurnace/README.md

 - Potatoe
 - Kelp
 - Clay Ball

+## Languages
+The Messages can be edit in the config.

 ## Others
 This Plugin only based on my idea.
 If you copy it or you give at as yours, you'll punished!